gemini-testing/gemini/README.md

 });
 ```

-We create a new test suite `yandex-search` and assume that we will read the `.main-table` element from a root URL `http://yandex.com`.
+We create a new test suite `yandex-search` and assume that we will capture the `.main-table` element from a root URL `http://yandex.com`.
 We know that the block has two states:

 * `plain` – right after the page is loaded;
 * `with text` - with an inserted `.input__control` text `hello gemini`.